taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 encoding would succeed.

 ## API
-This API is up for debate and is only an illustrative starting point.

 ### Generalised request format
 There will be a concept of a generalised HTTP request.
 These requests are used to transmit metadata of an HTTP request which the service requires the client to perform.

 An example usage of this format is uploading a file.
 The creation endpoint of